immunodeficiency virus) is a virus that attacks the

 - Another common way of

-getting the virus is by sharing drug needles with someone who is infected with
+getting it is by sharing drug needles with someone who is infected with

 - The virus can also be passed from a mother to her baby during